Leek Gratin – easy to prepare, full of flavor, and great year round on special days, from Easter to Thanksgiving!

 - Sprinkle top with remaining 1/4 cup Cheddar cheese.
 Bake for 10 minutes or until bubbly and top is golden brown.

-Make ahead: Gratin can be assembled but not baked earlier in the day, covered and stored in the refrigerator.
+Make ahead: Gratin can be assembled but not baked up to 24 hours in advance, covered and stored in the refrigerator.
 Bring to room temperature before baking.

 Gluten free: use gluten free flour blend.